mapbender/mapbender-documentation/en/elements/basic/scaledisplay.rst

 .. image:: ../../../figures/scaledisplay_configuration.png
      :scale: 70

 * **Title:** Title of the element.
-The title will be listed in "Layouts" and allows to distinguish between different buttons.
+The title will be listed in :ref:`layouts` and allows to distinguish between different buttons.
 * **Prefix:** Customizable description shown before the actual scale.
 The default ``mb.core.scaledisplay.label`` is rendered as *Scale* in the user's language.
 * **Shorten scale:** If checked, scale numbers higher than 1,000 will be shortened with a postpositioned ``K`` or ``M`` (e.g. 1K as 1000).
 * **Position:** Scale display alignment (mandatory field; default: 'Bottom right').